 A Guy in a Garage

-Yup, this was built by a crazy guy in a garage
+Yup, most of this was built by a crazy guy in a garage

 Hi, my name is Ansel, nice to (virtually) meet you!
 I'm the crazy guy who built the Flyt 16™ - in a garage.